Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 * General bug fixes with server sending duplicate events.
 Done in class.
 * Finish implementing GServerConfig.
 A host client can now edit GServer properties and start the game.
 Disconnecting transfers host permissions to the next client.
 1 hour.

+### 2025-01-16 - Even more bug fixes
+* Try to track down a mysterious joining bug.
+Done in class.
+* Document Client in clientconnection.c.
+5 minutes.
+* Fix a double free bug with the client.
+10 minutes.

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions